Best Beginner’s Guide For Cybersecurity Recon with Python

 • Organise recon data efficiently for analysis and reporting.

-• Apply OPSEC and rate‑limiting to stay stealthy during recon.
+• Apply OPSEC and rate‑limiting techniques to stay stealthy during recon.

 Prerequisites

-Before starting, ensure you have a Python 3.12 environment ready.
-The following libraries are recommended for recon tasks:
+Before you begin, make sure you have a Python 3.12 environment ready.
+The libraries listed below are recommended for reconnaissance tasks.

 LibraryPurpose